WVEC: History

+Early years as an NBC and ABC affiliate

 The station began operations on September 19, 1953, on UHF channel 15 as an NBC affiliate.
 It was signed on by Peninsula Broadcasting Corporation, co-owned by Hampton businessman Thomas P. Chisman and several other stockholders, along with WVEC radio (1490 AM, now WXTG; and 101.3 FM, now WWDE-FM).
 The station switched its affiliations to ABC in 1959, when WAVY-TV (channel 10) took the NBC affiliation two years after signing on.
 During the late 1950s, WVEC-TV was also briefly affiliated with the NTA Film Network.

 In those days, UHF stations were not as successful as VHF stations, and the Federal Communications Commission (FCC) did not yet make requirements for television sets to have UHF tuners.
 So on November 13, 1959, WVEC-TV moved to its current location on VHF channel 13.
 Two years later, the channel 15 position would be occupied by current PBS member station WHRO-TV.

+Corinthian and Belo ownership

 In 1980, Chisman sold the station to Corinthian Broadcasting, a unit of Dun & Bradstreet.
 At the time of the sale, it was the last locally owned and operated "Big Three" station in Hampton Roads.
 Four years later, Dun sold Corinthian to Belo, which owned the Dallas Morning News and WFAA-TV in its home city.

-In 1997, WVEC (along with The Virginian-Pilot and Cox Communications) launched LNC4 (later LNC5), a 24-hour local cable news television channel, featuring repeats of WVEC newscasts and a live 10:00 p.m. newscast which began airing on WPEN-LP back in 1995.
+In 1997, WVEC (along with The Virginian-Pilot and Cox Communications) launched LNC4 (later LNC5), a 24-hour local cable news television channel, featuring repeats of WVEC newscasts and a live 10 p.m. newscast which began airing on WPEN-LP back in 1995.
 It was carried by Cox Communications on channel 5 within Hampton Roads.
 Pilot 13 News at 10 ceased production on January 30, 2009, however, the partnership with the Virginian-Pilot was expected to continue on a lesser level.
 LNC5 was closed on December 31, 2010.

 On January 12, 2008, WVEC started producing local newscasts in digital widescreen 16x9.
 Though not truly high definition, the digital widescreen broadcasts were rescanned and up-converted from standard definition to 1080i before transmission to match the ratio of HD television screens.
 It remained the only major station in the Hampton Roads market to continue to air its newscasts in enhanced definition widescreen rather than true high definition until it upgraded to full HD in 2013.

+Gannett/TEGNA ownership

 On June 13, 2013, the Gannett Company announced that it would acquire Belo.
 The sale was completed on December 23.
 Later on in August 2014, Gannett announced it would split its broadcast and digital holdings into a new company, Tegna; the split became official on June 29, 2015.
 WVEC was retained by the latter company.
-After the acquisition, the station was standardized on air as 13 News Now though still using the ABC logo on screen.
+After the acquisition, the station was standardized on air as 13 News Now.

-In February 2018, the logo for WVEC was updated along with a new theme curated by Sixième Son entitled "C Clarity" used for the newscasts.